dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Comparison between chronicle software & real logic:
 * chronicle-queue/map, chronicle wire/values (same as SBE for aeron)
 * aeron, agrona, SBE
-Under the hood these 2 use good old `Unsafe` class for raw bytes manipulation:
+Under the hood these 2 use good old `Unsafe` class for raw bytes' manipulation:
 * chronicle lacking collection library like `agrona`
 * SBE - simple binary encoding, we can achieve same in chronicle using one of 2 libraries
     * chronicle-values - turn your objects into off-heap array of bytes and manipulate it
     * chronicle-wire - more generic library for serialization
-* chronicle use memory mapped file, kind of IPC queue, while aeron works on UDP/IPC, yet client talk to media-driver via shared memory (since media-driver can be another process or thread - main advantage that when your main process has GC pause, if you media-driver is another process it can go on with it's own busyness, while if it just a thread it would have to wait, so best way to talk between 2 process is memory-mapped files ).
-As you see in essense we can say that both chronicle & aeron use concept of memory-mapped files.
+* chronicle use memory mapped file, kind of IPC queue, while aeron works on UDP/IPC, yet client talk to media-driver via shared memory (since media-driver can be another process or thread - main advantage that when your main process has GC pause, if you media-driver is another process it can go on with its own business, while if it just a thread it would have to wait, so best way to talk between 2 process is memory-mapped files ).
+As you see in essence we can say that both chronicle & aeron use concept of memory-mapped files.
-Aeron has it's own transport that operates above UDP (there is no TCP for aeron, aothough you can implement it above TCP), yet although UDP is not reliable as TCP, aeron transport takes care of it, and ensure that you would receive ALL the messages in exactry the same ORDER they were originally sent.
+Aeron has its own transport that operates above UDP (there is no TCP for aeron, although you can implement it above TCP), yet although UDP is not reliable as TCP, aeron transport takes care of it, and ensure that you would receive ALL the messages in exactly the same ORDER they were originally sent.
 Aeron archive (using `aeron-spy:udp` channel) - record/replay/replicate messages.
 Don't confuse - aeron uses:
 * shared memory - to connect client and media driver, so it better to use `/dev/shm/aeronDirName` - as directory param, cause it's unix default implementation of shared memory
-* UDP/ICP - to connect 2 separate clients (or better say to connect 2 media drivers)
+* UDP/IPC - to connect 2 separate clients (or better say to connect 2 media drivers)
     * UDP - uses UDP protocol for data transfer
-    * IPC - again using same shared memory inside single PC for data transfer between publisher & subscriber (media driver kind of remove itself and leave pub & sub to asynchonously exchange messages through shared memory) top aeron (and generally any low-latency sensitive) principle:
+    * IPC - again using same shared memory inside single PC for data transfer between publisher & subscriber (media driver kind of remove itself and leave pub & sub to asynchonously exchange messages through shared memory)
+Top aeron (and generally any low-latency sensitive) principle:
 * garbage free
 * lock-free algos
 * non-blocking IO (don't wait OS comeback for any request for IO)
-* keep cpu pipeline hot & avoid cpu stall
+* keep CPU pipeline hot & avoid CPU stall
 * single writer principle - if you write concurrent code, try if you can to make your data structure to be single writer, this would greatly simplify implementation
 * pass messages between thread rather then share state
-* avoid unnecesary data copies
+* avoid unnecessary data copies
 Comparison between chronicle & in-memory db (according to chronicle developer):
 * redis/memcached work based on loopback/socket principle
 * you can't access database memory directly from java, you have to go through some system interfaces